mim-ml-teaching/public-rc-2025-26/docs/lab4-public/lab4.md

 # Intro

 During the lecture we introduced the pinhole camera model.
 In the real world, cameras have lenses.
-Intuitions about how the focal length and aperture influence depth of field were discussed during the bonus lecture; see [this blog post](https://ciechanow.ski/cameras-and-lenses/).
+Intuitions about how the focal length and aperture influence depth are explained at length in the `Additional Materials` section on the [course website](https://mim-ml-teaching.github.io/public-rc-2025-26/), most notably in [this blog post](https://ciechanow.ski/cameras-and-lenses/).

 # General info